 What to expect when you arrive

 Upon arrival, travelers will also have their temperature checked and will be required to have completed a travel & health form that includes your length of stay and return flight confirmation.
+You should have download the Aloha Safe Alert App from Google Play or the Apple Store ahead of time.
+You will be asked to present it to screeners at the airport.

 Keep up to date